 A comedy writer/performer based in Cambridge, Paul has written 25 shows (over a period of 12 years) that have somehow ended up at the Edinburgh Fringe festival.
 These include comedic theatre offerings Little Sparks, Some Plays by Paul Richards, Probably the Greatest Goal Ever Scored and two shows for the character, Oscar Pike, as well as five stand-up solo hours.
 His plays have been published in the UK and Canada.

 Paul’s 2018 show, Short Plays for Marvellous People, recently won an award, with Paul winning 'Best Comedy Performance' at the Swindon Fringe.
-His current show, a one-man play, Harvey Greenfield is Running Late, will run at 8 different festivals across 2019.
+His current show, a one-man play, Harvey Greenfield is Running Late, will run at 8 different festivals across 2019, including a 26-day run in Edinburgh.

 Paul tours the UK frequently including, in 2017, a tour which saw him travel from the Portland Island (Weymouth) to the Shetland Islands (Scotland, and then up a fair bit) using public transport only, using his box drum as a suitcase.